NomicFoundation/slang/documentation/public/user-guide/tree-query-language.md

 certain set of nodes in a tree.
 The expression to match a given node consists of a pair of brackets (`[]`) containing two things: the node's kind, and optionally, a series of other patterns that match the node's children.
-For example, this pattern would match any `MultiplicativeExpression` node whose children are exactly two `Expression` nodes, with an `Asterisk` node in between (no whitespace):
+For example, this pattern would match any `MultiplicativeExpression` node that has two children `Expression` nodes, with an `Asterisk` node in between:

 ```{ .scheme }
 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/tree_query_language.rs:query-syntax-1"